Chancellor of the Tang dynasty: Function

 Under the Tang, officials designated as chancellors met periodically at the Hall of Matters of Governance (政事堂, Zhengshi Tang), originally located within the Chancellery.
 In 683, Pei Yan headed both the Chancellery and the Legislative Bureau and moved the hall to the Legislative Bureau.
 Under Emperor Xuanzong, the chancellor Zhang Shuo changed the hall's name to "Area within the Legislative Bureau" (中書門下, Zhongshu menxia), apparently employing a triple entendre as the terms could also refer to the combination of the Legislative Bureau (Zhongshu Sheng) and the Chancellery (Menxia Sheng), Chinese often employing asyndeton, or to disciples or students of central affairs.
 Zhang also created five offices under the chancellors to oversee the civil service, state secrets, military matters, governance, and criminal law.
 Under Emperor Suzong, the chancellors begin to rotate their off days so that at least one would always be on duty, although, when submissions were made to the emperor, they were signed in the names of all the chancellors whether on duty or not.
 The name of the meeting place also changed back to the Hall of Matters of Governance.

 List

-These lists includes chancellors of Wu Zetian's Zhou dynasty but not various regional governors who were given the titles as honorifics.
+These lists includes chancellors of the Wu Zhou dynasty but not various regional governors who were given the titles as honorifics.
 The chancellors under the pretenders Li Yun and Li Yu, Prince of De are listed, but not the chancellors under the pretender Li Chenghong.
 Li Chenghong was said to have had multiple chancellors but only Yu Kefeng (于可封) and Huo Huan (霍環)) were named and their specific titles were not given.